felipeflorian/Desarrollo-Web/readme.md

 # Gamer match

-A web application that presents a simple LogIn/SignUp, and a principal web page where its shown the characteristics of it such as: top players and games (estracted from a dummy database), about, beginning page, and profile, where can be changed the user password.
+A online application that provides a simple LogIn/SignUp, as well as a main web page that displays the application's features, such as top players and games (extracted from a dummy database), about, the first page, and profile, where the user password can be changed.

-It was developed using ReacJS, NodeJS, and mongoDB.
-ReactJS for frontend where the style is done with CSS, and for the backend is used express and mongoDB.
-The frontend its fully developed, whereas the backend is lack in security.
+ReactJS, NodeJS, and mongoDB were used to create it.
+ReactJS is used for the frontend, using CSS for styling, and express and mongoDB are utilized for the backend.
+The frontend is entirely functional, however the backend lacks security.

-This project was done as the final project of the course web development from Rosario University in Colombia.
+This project was completed as part of the web development course at Rosario University in Colombia.